ysengoku/42-ft_transcendence/README.md

 </div>
 <br>

 Welcome to the saloon, partner.
 I hope that you are ready for the epic shootout... **IN PONG**!!
-**Ponggers: Peacemakers Edition** is a pong platform with elements of social networking and (awesome) cowboy-robot bug theme.
+**Peacemakers: Ponggers Edition** is a pong platform with elements of social networking and (awesome) cowboy-robot bug theme.
 Here in the Wild West we are outlaws fighting for fun and glory.
 But mostly fun.
 In this very comptetive game you play for elo, participate in tournaments and meet new friends.
 Think of it as [chess.com](https://www.chess.com/), but instead of chess we are playing pong on the postapocaliptic desolate waste of the Wild West.
 Totally easy to imagine, I guess.

 It is a collaborative project of students from [42 Lyon](https://42lyon.fr/), an awesome & free (and also competetive and hard) programming school.
 Our team was aiming for a very specific set of features.
 Some of them were chosen by us (and since we like suffering, we chose a lot of them), and some were mandatory to implement.
 The features are: